 This paper examines which historical value factors or financial ratios have the highest probability of consistently outperforming the market.

-Considerable research has documented the use of individual ratios or combinations to create portfolios that outperform the market.
-One factor that received a lot of attention in the past is the book-to-market investment strategy.
+Considerable research has documented using individual ratios or combinations to create portfolios that outperform the market.
+One factor that received much attention in the past is the book-to-market investment strategy.
 Studies by Lakonishok, Shleifer and Vishny (1994) and Fama and French (1992) have demonstrated that buying a portfolio of high book-to-market (low price-to-book ratio) companies results in market outperformance.
-Joseph Piotroski (2000) extended this research by creating his own Piotroski F-score; an accounting based 9-point scoring system that when used in combination with high book-to-market (low price to book) companies shows a consistent upward shift in distribution of returns.
+Joseph Piotroski (2000) extended this research by creating his own Piotroski F-score, an accounting-based 9-point scoring system that, when used in combination with high book-to-market (low price-to-book) companies, shows a consistent upward shift in the distribution of returns.

 Other authors focused on different ratios.
-Joel Greenblatt focused on earnings yield and ROIC, and found that ranking US companies based on these measures and investing on a consistent basis in the top companies resulted in an outperformance of 23% compared with the benchmark.
-In our previous papers, we concluded that these results can be reproduced when we tested it on European companies.
-James O’Shaughnessy focused on different factors, such as price-to-sales, and proved in his tests that these value factors help create portfolios that outperform the US market on a consistent basis.
+Joel Greenblatt focused on earnings yield and ROIC.
+He found that ranking US companies based on these measures and investing consistently in the top companies resulted in outperformance of 23% compared with the benchmark.
+In our previous papers, we concluded that these results could be reproduced when we tested them on European companies.
+James O’Shaughnessy focused on different factors, such as price-to-sales, and proved in his tests that these value factors help create portfolios that outperform the US market consistently.